sjdvda/myt-usage-checker/README.md

 2. Edit the config.ini file (refer to the configuration section below).

-3. To install the requirements`python3 -m pip install -r requirements.txt`
+3. Navigate to the folder and install the requirements`python3 -m pip install -r requirements.txt`

 4. Run the script `python3 mytusage.py`